“How to Work with Me” Manual (and why your company needs one)

 3. Be aware of your differences

 In our team, we share some common concepts.
-For example, we all prefer asynchronous communication and are passionate about our job.
+For example, we all prefer asynchronous communication and are passionate about our jobs.
 We are all happy to wear t-shirts and sweaters that say #lovemyjob!

 But like all large groups, we have many differences as well.
 It is equally important to be aware of this so that we can avoid misunderstandings.
 It might be the tiniest details that matter to people the most.